Significant-Gravitas/AutoGPT/BULLETIN.md

 # ⚠️ Command `send_tweet` is DEPRECATED, and will be removed in v0.4.0 ⚠️
 Twitter functionality (and more) is now covered by plugins, see [Plugin support 🔌]

+## Documentation
+- Docker-compose 1.29.0 is now required, as documented.
+- Path to the workspace directory in the setup guide has been corrected.
+- Memory setup links have been updated.

+## Logs
+- Log functionality has been improved for better understanding and easier summarization.
+- User input is now logged in the logs/Debug Folder.

+## Other
+- Edge browser support has been added using EdgeChromiumDriverManager.
+- Users now have the ability to disable commands via the .env file.
+- Run scripts for both Windows (.bat) and Unix (.sh) have been updated.

+## BugFix
+- DuckDuckGo dependency has been updated, with a minimum version set to 2.9.5.
+- Package versions parsing has been enabled for forced upgrades.
+- Docker volume mounts have been fixed.
+- A fix was made to the plugin.post_planning call.
+- A selenium driver object reference bug in the browsing results was fixed.
+- JSON error in summary_memory.py has been handled.
+- Dockerfile has been updated to add missing scripts and plugins directories.

+## CI
+- The CI pipeline has been tightened up for improved performance.
+- pytest-xdist Plugin has been integrated for parallel and concurrent testing.
+- Tests have been conducted for a new CI pipeline.
+- A code owners policy has been added.
+- Test against Python 3.10 (not 3.10 + 3.11) to halve the number of tests that are executed.